stylehouse/zap/README.md

 if anything makes unusual noise (learn what things usually do) it should bring that information into view, ie showing the user novel events.

 ## command marketplace
-how do everyone's technical struggles fruit
+how do everyone's technical struggles fruit.

 ## fixup marketplace
 the general-knowledge version of the above.